diku-dk/futhark-website/blog/2026-02-04-when-cost-models-hit-the-wall-clock.md

 ---
 title: When cost models hit the wall clock
 author: Troels Henriksen
-description: A comparison between the theroetical performance of a program and the achieved performance.
+description: A comparison between the theoretical performance of a program and the achieved performance.
 ---

 When analysing algorithms, we use a cost model that assigns an abstract "cost".